beabys/emailService/README.md

 #Usage
 ####Install Dependencies
-copy the .env.example to .env anf fill the variables required for configuration
+copy the .env.example to .env and fill the variables required for configuration

-    cp /route_of_your_project/.env.example /route_of_your_project/.env
+    cp .env.example .env
 ####Install Dependencies

     npm install